 After her delivery, she sailed her maiden voyage from Savona, Italy starting at the 5th of february.
 During this voyage she was named in Port Rashid in the United Arab Emirates, being the first cruiseship that was ever named in the Middle East.
 The event coincided with the opening of the new cruise terminal in Port Rashid.
 Instead of a bottle of champagne, a bottle of juice was used, because of the Muslim faith of Dubai.
 That is also why the event was not called a christening but a naming.
 During the ceremony, there was a performance from Arabian horsemen and parachutists with the Costa logo at the parachute.
 The ship was named by Tala Dionisi, the wife of the Italian ambassador to the United Arab Emirates.

 Costa Deliziosa started cruising out of Port Rashid before she was placed in the European summerseason out of Copenhagen in 2011.
 On the 21st of may 2011, she had the misfortune to be broken loose from her moorings at the port of Bergen, Norway due to high winds.
 The ship scraped the pierside over the lenght of 50 meters, but there was no real damage done to the ship and no one was hurt.
 For safety, the rest of the passengers that had to board the ship were not using the gangway but were tendered onboard.

 While berthed in Valencia, Spain, at the 18th of may 2014, the ship suffered a blackout for several hours when the electrical supply failed.
 Because of the delay that it caused, passengers were offered flights towards Genoa or Rome when they were supposed to disembark in one of those following ports.
-Repair work took untill may 22nd, and the ship is to arrive at the Savona cruiseterminal at may 23rd.
+Repair work took untill may 22nd, and the ship finally arrived at the Savona cruiseterminal one day later.